Office: 3-937 Physics and Astronomy Building

 FORMER GRADUATE STUDENTS

-Shelley Wright (2008) - Assistant Professor of Physics and the University of California, Sand Diego.
+Shelley Wright (2008) - Associate Professor of Physics and the University of California, Sand Diego.
 Former Hubble Fellow at UC Berkeley.

 Michael McElwain (2008) - JWST Observatory Deputy Project Scientist; Research Astronomer at NASA's Goddard Space Flight Center.
 Formerly Norris Russel Fellow at Princeton and NSF Fellow at Princeton.